 All of these cards have a limit on how much cash back you can earn at 5%, so you'll want to pay attention to that, and some of them require you to enroll each quarter to activate your 5% cash back, so if you miss the deadline you'll earn just 1%.

 Our pick for small spenders & travelers

 With Chase Freedom® you can earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-Enjoy new 5% categories every 3 months.
+Enjoy new 5% categories each quarter.
 Unlimited 1% cash back on all other purchases.